daninhemihes/daninhemihes/README.md

 ## Hi, be very welcome!
-You can call me Dani, I'm passionate about technology and inovation. ❤️
+I'm passionate about technology and inovation. ❤️

   I've knowledge in JavaScript, HTML5, CSS3 and C#<br>